devNagy24/FlavorFinder/README.md

 ## Application Usage
 FlavorFinder offers the following features:

 1. **User Registration and Authentication:** Users can register by providing a unique username, password, and a valid email address.
 They can log in to the application using the registered credentials.
+The user-related functionality is found in the `model/UserModel.php` file.

 2. **Recipe Search:** Users can search for a wide range of recipes using the search bar.
 The search results show a list of recipes fetched from the Forkify API.
+The API calls are handled by the `model/API_Model.php` file.

 3. **Bookmark Recipes:** Users can bookmark their favorite recipes.
 The bookmarks are stored in the database and can be reviewed at any time.
+The bookmarking functionality is also located in the `model/user_model.php` file.

+4. **Routing:** The application uses a simple routing system to navigate between different pages.
+The routing is controlled by the `index.php` file in the root directory, with the `controllers/controller.php` handling the route controllers.

+5. **JavaScript Functions:** The front end interactivity, including the search bar functionality, bookmarking, and pagination is controlled by JavaScript located in the `js/routing_controller.js` directory.

+6. **Styles:** The application's visual appeal and user-friendly design are governed by the CSS files located in the `styles` directory.
+This includes `main.css`, `recipe.css`, and `modal.css`.

 ## Contributions
 Contributions are always welcome!
 If you have suggestions or improvements, please fork the repository and create a pull request.